Toward Foundational Model for Sleep Analysis Using a Multimodal Hybrid Self-Supervised Learning Framework: Related Work

 \subsection{Self-Supervised Learning Methodology for Sleep Assessment with Single-Modal Physiological Signals}

 SSL methodologies designed for single-modal physiological signals primarily target sleep-stage classification, focusing predominantly on EEG.
 BENDR \cite{ref15} incorporates a convolution neural network (CNN)-based module to extract EEG features and a transformer to capture temporal contexts across signals.
 This model employs contrastive learning by designing output vectors from the CNN-based module and transformer as positive pairs if they correspond to the same time point while treating others as negative pairs.
 ContraWR \cite{ref16} replaces the standard InfoNCE loss used in contrastive learning with triplet loss, which minimizes and maximizes the distances between positive and negative pairs, respectively.
 In this framework, negative pairs are defined as the mean of each sample.
 TS-TCC \cite{ref17} applies two distinct augmentations to the same EEG data and utilizes a temporal contrasting module to enhance similarity between the contexts of identical samples while reducing similarity between different contexts of distinct samples.
 Similarly, mulEEG \cite{ref18} drops the augmentation methodology of TS-TCC \cite{ref17} but extends it using multiview SSL to improve learning.
 This approach incorporates EEG signals and spectrograms as input data, leveraging a diverse loss function to extract complementary information across multiple views.
+TRIPNet \cite{ko2024eeg} utilizes three pretext tasks—topped band prediction, spatial noise recognition, and temporal trend identification—to capture the spectral, spatial, and temporal characteristics of EEG signals.
+Additionally, it incorporates a statistician module to address inter-subject and inter-condition variability.
+Multi-view SSL for sleep EEG was proposed in \cite{yu2025multi}, which separately trains temporal and spectral views using dedicated encoders and combines intra-view contrastive loss with cross-view contrastive loss.
+Furthermore, it employs dynamic weighting between losses to achieve balanced learning across views.
 NeuroNet \cite{ref19} introduces an integrated approach combining masked-prediction-based SSL with contrastive-learning-based SSL to derive unique and discriminative representations.
 Employing a masked autoencoder structure, NeuroNet \cite{ref19} performs masked prediction while simultaneously processing two differently sampled vectors through an encoder.
 The network optimizes learning using the NT-Xent loss for contrastive learning, enhancing its ability to identify meaningful patterns and representations in EEG data.